Jan-9C/deathcounter_ocr/README.md

 ## 4) Change set location of Tesseract OCR installation

-In line 8 in deathcounter.py you have to change the path of tesseract.exe so that it matches the setup on your machine.
+In line 8 of deathcounter.py you have to change the path of tesseract.exe so that it matches the setup on your machine.

 # Known Bugs

-Dont Spam the Stop button this will lead to spamming the check function and therfore may increase your counter too much
+Spamming the stop button can lead to unintended changes in value

 Sometimes the detection goes wrong, for this reason you can change the counter by changing the content of the deaths.txt file or use the integrated button to manually change the value.

+The script only works if you use the resolution 1920x1080.
+If you use a diffrent resolution you have to change the image crop coordinates which start in line 87 to crop out the correct part of the screen.